 So, the manufacturers put in enough food-grade preservatives to ensure that the juice doesn’t turn bad quickly.
-If you are now afraid about does grape juice go bad if not refrigerated.
-Actually, every time you must assure that not only grape but any type of juice should keep in freezer properly.
+If you are now afraid about does grape juice goes bad if not refrigerated?
+Actually, every time you must assure that not only grape but any type of juice should keep in the freezer properly.

 A pack of grape juice that has been adequately refrigerated will stay fresh for up to 10 days.